vanessaaleung/data-science-notes/database/SQL/README.md

   WHERE Customers.CustomerID = Sales.CustomerID
   ```
   - If we had 1,000 customers with 1,000 total sales, the query would first generate 1,000,000 results, then filter for the 1,000 records where CustomerID is correctly joined

-### Filter Early

 ### Partition
 - Break big table into partitions
+- Vertical Partitioning
+       - Global indexes for each partition
+- Horizontal Partitioning
-- Use a partition key, e.g. based on time
+       - Range Partioning: Use a partition key, e.g. based on time
+              - query latest data
+              - report within range, comparative queries
+              - drop data after a period of time
+       - Local indexes for each partition

-### Use EXPLAIN
+### Filter Early
-To get a sens of how long the query will take

 ## Other Functions
 ### DEALING WITH DATES